jaitl/jaitl.github.io/content/post/2021/05/08/task-estimation.md

 ## Step 3.
 Planning
 During previous steps, I write down each step of task implementation.
 Thus, I build up a plan or TODO list.
 Then I estimate each step separately.

-I include in estimation a time to agree on the task and deploy the one.
+I include a time to agree on the task and deploy the one in the estimation.

 According to my requirements, sub-task time has to be less than 2 hours.
 If they are more than 2 hours I decompose them into small ones.
 Then I count the total task implementation time and if the task time is more than 16 hours I break down this task into small ones.